 Just as the word suggests, an adhesion template is used to ‘glue’ a wax model to a branch.
 Whenever a wax model is injected using a single series matrix, this must then be “treed up”.
 This is done by placing the products in an adhesion template.
 The product is then joined to the branch with a hot soldering iron.
 This means that all products are glued on to the tree in the same way and with a constant intermediate distance.
 This ensures a uniform method of adhesion and stable product quality.

 After the steel products have been cast, the ceramic layer is removed and the products are vibrated or sawed off the steel trees.
 After the product has been sawn off, a larger “remnant” gate remains attached to the product.
-With a chopping jig, this cut can be removed as precisely as possible.
-The product is clamped into the chopping jig, and the gate is then sawn off as precisely as possible.
 By using a chopping jig, the product is always set up and sawn off in exactly the same way.
-The functional portion of the product cannot be damaged and all the products are equivalent.
 This also keeps the products from being sawn through by accident or from having various lengths of remnant gate remaining attached to the product.
+Moreover, this prevents damage.

 After the product has been sawn or vibrated off, a small “remnant” gate remains attached to the product.
 This remainder can be sanded off using a sanding jig.
-This helps remove the gate from the product with great precision so that it no longer can be found on the product.
 As with the chopping jig, the product is always sanded in the same manner, so that every product is identical.
 By working with a sanding jig, you are guaranteed high precision and constant product quality.
 The cut can no longer be found on the product after sanding.